 I grew up on a dairy farm in Pennsylvania.
 Upon going away to college, I was very excited to explore the world – and to change the world.
 I spent my first summer in Haiti at the home of a dear friend, and was truly stunned by the stark differences, from dire poverty to opulent wealth, and not much in between.

 At the same time, I was trying to decide: Should I become a doctor or social worker?
-Ultimately, Economics pulled me toward a career dedicated to real systemic change.
-We could lift people out of poverty by breaking down the barriers that were keeping wages so low.
+Ultimately, Economics pulled me toward a career dedicated to real change.

 We also share a profile on alumnus Justin Nguyen, who is among the first graduates of a just-launched mentoring program in the career field of Intelligence, and stories on outstanding CSS faculty members Philip Garboden, who won a highly competitive, year-long fellowship to research and write a book about those who rent to low-income tenants, and Camilo Mora, who is leading the effort to literally plant a million trees in Hawai‘i through the Carbon Neutrality Challenge.